Information Design With Large Language Models: Empirical Study with Large Language Models

-\textbf{Generating framing:} Building on the success of in-context learning via ``textual gradients'' \citep{pryzant2023automatic}, we propose that an LLM generate a framing based on instance-relevant information and a language-specified task, and iteratively refine it through feedback.
-The relevant information includes profiles of the receiver, their preferences, and those of the sender.
-We find it sufficient to present this information qualitatively.
-The task description defines key parameters for the framing, such as word count and style, while also outlining the refinement process and feedback.
-For each generated framing, the induced prior is estimated and then used to compute the corresponding sender utility; this is scaled by the soundness score.
+\textbf{Generating framing:} Building on the success of in-context learning via \emph{textual gradients} \citep{pryzant2023automatic}, we propose that an LLM generate a framing based on instance-relevant information and a task description, and iteratively refine it through feedback.
+The task description defines key parameters for the framing, such as word count and style, while also outlining the feedback to be expected.
+For each generated framing, the induced prior belief is estimated and then used to compute the corresponding sender utility; this is scaled by the soundness score.
 This final quantitative score is supplemented with the reasoning behind the generated belief and soundness score to construct the feedback string.
-The LLM’s context is updated with this feedback, prompting it to generate a refined framing.
+Alongside this, the feedback also contains a \emph{textual gradient} where we outline how the induced belief and utility changed between the last generated framing and the current one.
+The LLM context maintains a window of the last $k$ generated framings, their feedback, and the best candidate framing generated so far.